 Original Birth Certificates.
 South Dakota is an Unrestricted State.
 South Dakota-born adult adopted people may request and obtain their own original birth records from the state’s vital records department.
 South Dakota became the fourteenth state in July 2023 to affirm or restore such a right.
 Information and a FAQ about the new law is here.

 Court Records.
-South Dakota law provides that, upon reaching “maturity” (deemed to be 18 years of age or older), an adopted person may request and obtain court records.
-This has also been interpreted to include a court order to release the original birth record.
+South Dakota law provides that, upon reaching “maturity” (deemed to be 18 years of age or older), an adopted person may request and obtain court records related to their adoption.
 The process is not without considerable state involvement.
 The adopted person must call the South Dakota Department of Social Services at (605) 773-3227.
 The DSS will then “assist” with completing a court petition and send it to the adopted person for signature and filing.
 Once completed and signed, it is filed with the court that finalized the adoption.
-If approved, certified copies of the court’s order must be presented to the vital records office and to any other entity holding adoption records that the court has approved for release.
+If approved, the court’s order must be presented to the entity or agency with the adoption records that the court has approved for release.

 Descendant Rights.
 Descendants have no specific rights to request and obtain an adopted person’s original birth certificate, and are not authorized to obtain court records upon request.
 The current court process to release records is limited to adult adopted people and their adoptive parents.
 Birth records in South Dakota are public and searchable online after 100 years.

 Adoption Registry.
 South Dakota maintains a Voluntary Adoption Registry to facilitate contact between birth parents, birth siblings, and adoptees who are at least 18 years of age.
 It is a passive registry and does not provide search services.

 Adult Adoption.
 South Dakota law provides for adoption of adults, though the law is fairly limited.
 Written consent of the adopted person is required, and the person being adopted must live in the home of the adoptive parent for at least six months while under twenty-one years of age.